Best Adoption Resource for Step-Parents and Relatives in Alberta

 Financial Considerations Specific to Kinship Adoption

-Adoption tax credits: For the 2025 tax year, eligible adoption expenses (home study fees, legal fees, court costs) are creditable at the federal level up to $19,580.
-Alberta also provides a provincial adoption tax credit.
-Many kinship adopters miss these credits because no one tells them they qualify — the credits are not automatic.
+Adoption tax credit: For the 2025 tax year, eligible adoption expenses (home study fees, legal fees, court costs) may qualify for the federal credit up to $19,580.
+Confirm current CRA requirements; the credit is not automatic.

 Frequently Asked Questions